cemeygi/example-project/README.md

-# Example Project with Sass and Atomic Design
+# Example Project with Sass